 Quabro is an arcade game that lets the player control four different paddles on every side of the screen.
 The objective here is to destroy all the blocks present on the screen by hitting them with a ball.
 The ball shouldn’t escape the screen; otherwise, the player would lose.
 You can direct the ball by hitting it with one of the four paddles on the screen.

 It is one of the Pygame open source projects present on the official Pygame.org site.
 Quabro has 20 levels, five items which remain hidden in blocks and the player obtains them by destroying the latter, and five difficulty levels.
 The difficulty levels affect the game’s speed and score.
 You can build a similar block breaker and take inspiration from Quabro.
 Block breakers make for great project ideas because they offer a lot of creative liberty to the developer.
 Learn more about Quabro here.

 Also Read: Top 9 Python Libraries for Machine Learning

-We hope you found this list of Pygame open-source projects useful.
-If you have any questions or suggestions on this article, please let us know through the comments.
-We’d love to hear from you.
+I trust you found this compilation of Pygame open-source projects helpful.
+If you have any questions or feedback regarding this article, please share them in the comments section below.
+Your input is invaluable to me.